-- Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Provides active, engaging, Provides active, engaging, Addresses the individual needs of □ Needs to demonstrate that the instruction motivating, and well-paced motivating, and well-paced instruction all students. addresses the individual needs of all the instruction that meets the individual that meets the individual needs of all students. needs of all students while students. maintaining a community of learners within the classroom.

-1.6 Closure
+Emerging/Needs Development (0 nts)

+Accentable (1 nt)

-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Closure is well integrated and exhibits all of the following characteristics: is active and engaging, facilitates student reflection, reinforces and consolidates major points of the lesson, and prepares students for subsequent learning.
+Differentiation Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Provides active, engaging, motivating, and well-paced instruction that meets the individual needs of all students while maintaining a community of learners within the classroom.
+Provides active, engaging, motivating, and well-paced instruction that meets the individual needs of all students.
+Addresses the individual needs of all students.
+Needs to demonstrate that the instruction addresses the individual needs of all the students.
+Closure Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Closure is well integrated and exhibits all of the following characteristics: is active and engaging, facilitates student reflection, reinforces and consolidates major points of the lesson, and prepares students for subsequent learning.
 Closure is well integrated and exhibits the following characteristics: facilitates student reflection, reinforces and consolidates major points of the lesson, and prepares students for subsequent learning.
-Closure exhibits the following characteristics: facilitates student reflection and reinforces and consolidates major points of the lesson. □ Needs to exhibit closure that facilitates student reflection, and reinforces and consolidates major points of the lesson.

-1.7 Formative/ Summative Assessment of Students (P-12)

-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) × • / Assessments are well integrated Assessments are well integrated and Assessments exhibit the following Needs to exhibit that assessments occur and exhibit all of the following exhibit the following characteristics: characteristics: occur multiple times in multiple times in the lesson and are linked to characteristics: are active and occur multiple times in the lesson, utilize the lesson and are linked to relevant relevant learning outcomes. engaging, occur multiple times in the different assessment strategies, and are learning outcomes. lesson, utilize different assessment tied to relevant learning outcomes. strategies, and are tied to relevant learning outcomes.
+Closure exhibits the following characteristics: facilitates student reflection and reinforces and consolidates major points of the lesson. ☐ Needs to exhibit closure that facilitates student reflection, and reinforces and consolidates major points of the lesson.
+Formative/ Summative Assessment of Students (P-12) Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Assessments are well integrated and exhibit all of the following characteristics: are active and engaging, occur multiple times in the lesson, utilize different assessment strategies, and are tied to relevant learning outcomes.
+Assessments are well integrated and exhibit the following characteristics: occur multiple times in the lesson, utilize different assessment strategies, and are tied to relevant learning outcomes.
+Assessments exhibit the following characteristics: occur multiple times in the lesson and are linked to relevant learning outcomes.
+Needs to exhibit that assessments occur multiple times in the lesson and are linked to relevant learning outcomes.
+Materials/ Equipment Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Materials are well integrated and exhibit all of the following characteristics: authenticity, appropriateness, comprehensiveness, and safety.
+Materials are well integrated and exhibit the following characteristics: appropriateness and safety. ☐ Materials are appropriate and safe. ☐ Materials need to be appropriate and safe.
+T APPLICABLE [NA] IF TECHNOLOGY y is defined as using tools to enhance teachin ESSON: NA) imedia, computers, digital equipment, assistive t Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Candidate and students use technology that is active and engaging, and promotes knowledge and skills complementary to the lesson.
+Candidate uses technology that is active and engaging, and promotes knowledge and skills complementary to the lesson.

-1.8 Materials/ Equipment

-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) ☐ Materials are well integrated and exhibit all of the following characteristics: authenticity, appropriateness, comprehensiveness, and safety.
-Materials are well integrated and exhibit the following characteristics: appropriateness and safety. ☐ Materials are appropriate and safe.
-Materials need to be appropriate and safe.

-1.9 Technology (PLEASE CHECK NOT APPLICABLE [NA] IF TECHNOLOGY WAS NOT APPLICABLE FOR THIS LESSON: NA)

-1 complete as using loops to enhance reaching and rearning (e.g., audiovisual dias, multimedia, computers, arguat equipment, assistive rechnology).

-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Candidate and students use technology that is active and engaging, and promotes knowledge and skills complementary to the Candidate uses technology that is active and engaging, and promotes knowledge and skills complementary to the lesson.
 Candidate uses technology that promotes knowledge and skills complementary to the lesson.
-Candidate needs to use technology that promotes knowledge and skills complementary to the lesson. lesson.
+Candidate needs to use technology that promotes knowledge and skills complementary to the lesson.